-Join Mike Meyers for an in-depth discussion in this video RAM: Sticks and speeds, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video RAM: Sticks and speeds, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - RAM aka memory is the temporary storage…where programs run on your system.…So when we're talking about processing a program,…programs come off of your hard drive…while they're running they're sitting here on RAM…and then they're being processed through the CPU itself.…Any return data comes back to RAM,…and it isn't until you hit file, save…that the data actually goes from RAM back to the hard drive.…RAM's important, today's systems need somewhere…in the area of, well it depends on your CPU…and your operating system, but you'll see…anything from as low as half a gigabyte…to eight to 16 gigabytes on today's system.…